SinclairHudson/traccc/README.md

 Contributions are welcome!
 Open an issue or a pull request, and I'll get to it when I can.
 Adding new effects is an easy contribution to make.

+### TODO

+- [ ] make a debug effect that displays measurements, tracks, and their states.